Roasted Vegetables with Tea Leaves

 1. Did you know that a medium-sized sweet potato contains more than your daily requirement of vitamin A, nearly a third the vitamin C you need, almost 15 percent of your daily dietary fiber intake and 10 percent of the necessary potassium?

-2. Did you know that orange-fleshed sweet potatoes may be one of nature's unsurpassed sources of beta-carotene?
-And that the beta-carotene and vitamin C in these tubers work together to rid the body of cancer-friendly free radicals?
+2. Did you know that orange-fleshed sweet potatoes may be one of nature's unsurpassed sources of beta-carotene…and that the beta-carotene and vitamin C in these tubers work together to rid the body of cancer-friendly free radicals?

-4. How about the fact that they contain Vitamin D which is critical for immune system and overall health, especially for women.
+4. How about the fact that they contain Vitamin D which is critical for immune system and overall health, especially for women?

 It's important to have some fat in your sweet potato-containing meals if you want to enjoy the full beta-carotene benefits of this root vegetable.
 Recent research has shown that a minimum of 3-5 grams of fat per meal significantly increases our uptake of beta-carotene from sweet potatoes.
 This can be 1 Tbs. of virgin olive oil (also recommended for breast cancer suppression) per serving for 4.